MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 Next, create a data warehouse in the workspace you created:

-1. In the Synapse Data Warehouse home page, select the **Sample warehouse** shortcut to create a new warehouse with the name of your choice.
+1. In the Data Warehouse home page, select the **Sample warehouse** shortcut to create a new warehouse with the name of your choice.

     After a minute or so, a new warehouse will be created: